How to prepare traditional German coleslaw with white cabbage and optional bacon (aka Weisskrautsalat).

 White cabbage salad is equally popular on the menus of restaurants, biergartens and beer halls and is a staple side dish in German homes.
 It is typically served with:

-- classic German roasts like Schweinebraten
+- classic German pork roast like Schweinebraten

 - spare ribs